jasongrimes/grimesit-mm/_pages/services.md

 ## Modernizing legacy applications

-*Rule 1: respect the legacy.*

-It does more than you think,
-and it has delivered real business value for a long time--otherwise it wouldnt be here.

 ### Upgrading ancient LAMP stacks

 Over 75% of websites use PHP, according to [surveys by W3Techs](https://w3techs.com/technologies/details/pl-php),